-Three years in, though – and after much trial and error – I’ve build up a decent client base and figured out how to meet my monthly targets (for the most part).
-I hope, when Charlie goes to school, I’ll be able to ramp it up to a full-time workload, already having the systems and client base in place.
+That said, with a little structure you can build up a decent client base and figured out how to meet my monthly targets (for the most part).
+Now I’m full-time again, it’s been a relatively easy process ramping it up to a 9-5 workload, already having the systems and client base in place.

 Anyhow, if you’re thinking about freelancing part-time or are looking for tips, here are mine.

-- Be transparent with clients.
 In a world where clients and editors increasingly want things NOW, it’s tempting to present yourself as available more often than you are.
-But when you’re part-time, doing so can get you into hot water, so I don’t do it.
-Maybe I’m lucky to have landed clients with good boundaries (or kids of their own) but I’ve found being super clear about the days and hours I’m available to them has worked fine.
-Most people tend to respect my work times, phoning me or planning certain meetings around your availability.
+But when you’re part-time, doing so can get you into hot water.
+It’s important to be super clear about the days and hours you’re available and most clients (if they have appropriate boundaries) will respect your work times, phoning you or planning certain meetings around your availability.

-As a part-time freelancer, you don’t have the luxury of oodles of time, so you need to factor in everything – do I like the project?
-(Kinda important, although I’ll often take on stuff I’m not that interested in because I need the money.)
-Do I have time to do research?
+As a part-time freelancer, you don’t have the luxury of oodles of time, so you need to factor in everything – do you like the project?
+Do you have time to do research?
 Interviews?
-Find the right case studies in time?
-Can I fit in writing time?
-Do I have enough free ‘blocks’ of time to deliver by the project’s deadline?
-If I know it’s going to be a stretch and it’s something I really want to do, I’ll try to negotiate a different deadline with the editor or client.
+Find the right case studies?
+Can you fit in writing time?
+Do you have enough free ‘blocks’ of time to deliver by the project’s deadline?
+If you know it’s going to be a stretch and it’s something you really want to do, try to negotiate a different deadline with the editor or client.
 (We have scripts for doing this in our 25 Scripts ebook if the thought makes you break out into a cold sweat.)

-- Use a bullet journal.
 I’ve written before about getting on the #bujo train and how it helps my productivity and saved me hours each week – essential when you work part-time.
 My bullet journal is just a spiral book I have open while I work, and I use it to jot down tasks, ideas and so on when they strike, so I can quickly get back to the task at hand.
 You don’t get dragged down the rabbit hole of an idea or dealing with a task right then, but rather, leave them in your ‘external brain’ for later!
 I love that term – it was coined by neuroscientist Daniel Levitin and author of The organized mind: Thinking straight in the age of information overload.

-- Outsource to buy yourself more time.
-As a part-timer I greedily guard every work hour – which means paying for other people to do things so I have more time to write.
-Transcribing is easily my biggest outsourcing expense – depending on how many interviews I do, I’d spend anywhere from $50-200 on this per month, with a fast 24/hour turnaround from uploading the file to getting the transcript.
-I also try to automate stuff as much as I can, particularly with social media, and I ‘batch’ tasks like invoicing, research and admin.
+As a part-timer you have to greedily guard every work hour – which means paying for other people to do things so you have more time to work.
+Online grocery shopping, tick.
+Transcribing, tick (although if you’re on a budget, look for cheaper alternatives like Otter.ai or OTranscribe.
+You should also try to automate stuff as much as you can, particularly with social media, and ‘batch’ tasks like invoicing, research and admin.

 Do you freelance part-time?
 What are your top tips?